flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 TK - remove this section if we want to emphasize ImageSpec

-Flyte projects created from a template in the [flytekit-python-template GitHub repository](https://github.com/flyteorg/flytekit-python-template) contain a `Dockerfile` that defines the system requirements for running the project tasks and workflows.
-You can customize this file to suit your needs:
+Flyte projects contain a `Dockerfile` that defines the system requirements for running the tasks and workflows in the project that you can customize as needed.

 ````{dropdown} See Dockerfile